environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 It is useful to have sequences from organisms other than the organism we are interested in.
 Repeat the process above and download the genomic information from *two other* bacteria (pick your favorites!).
 You should pull the same files (genome, proteins, GFF).
 Give the zipped files some sort of useful name.

-Next, use *scp* to transfer all your files to the HPC to a folder called `data` in your homework repository.
+Next, use *scp* to transfer all your files to the HPC to a folder called `data/` in your homework repository.
 Unzip all the folders and look at the contents.

 **How are the data structured?**
 > ANSWER HERE